 The California Strawberry Festival takes place in Oxnard on the 3rd weekend of May each year.
 This wildly popular event has been taking place since 1984.

 The Ojai Wine Festival takes place in the June time frame at Lake Casitas has been around since 1987.
 They say over 5,000 people attend the event!
+The 33rd annual event takes place in June 2019.

 The Knights of Columbus of Simi Valley has been hosting an Annual Chili Cook-Off since about 1988.
 The event currently takes place in the June time frame.